dominicparga/devcontainer/README.md

 This should be kept (in general) since looking for, e.g., "python" should not need you to look in other folders than `python/`.

 For more detailed information, please look [at the contribution section](CONTRIBUTING.md).

+## Troubleshooting

+If Ubuntu doesn't run the scripts as expected, check how `sh` is linked.
+These dotfiles are used with bash and zsh.
+For instance, `dash` does not support `[[ ... ]]`, which is used a lot here.

 ## TODO